 Beginning on January 1, 2020, the Osteopathic Manipulative Treatment (OMT) performance examination is no longer required for diplomates whose certification expires 12/31/2020 and thereafter.
 Diplomates holding certificates with expiration dates of 12/31/19 or earlier must still take the OMT performance examination as part of their OCC process.

-To be eligible for the Family Medicine OMT Practical OCC Exam, physicians must:
+To be eligible for the Family Medicine OMT Performance OCC Exam, physicians must:

 - Have held primary certification in family medicine for at least six years.

 - Be in current practice as a family medicine physician.

 - Be an AOA member in good standing at the time of application.

 - Hold an unrestricted medical license.
 An applicant that has a restricted license may petition the Board for the ability to enter the exam process based upon review of the reason for licensure restriction.
 A copy of the court order should be included with the submitted application documents.

 Note: The candidate is responsible for maintaining awareness of all required CME credits to meet all the requirements for documentation of maintenance of Osteopathic Continuous Certification (OCC) upon successful completion of all required components.
 Candidates should supply documentation of attendance or completion of CME courses to the AOA in a timnely manner to be entered on their CME Activity Report.

 To apply for the Family Medicine OMT Performance Exam, you must submit: